vandai2995/solana-swap/readme.md

 - Running the Scripts
   To perform various actions, you can use the following scripts:

 This script creates the swap pool.
+You can skip the -a flag if you want to use the default values.

 ```
 npm run init_liquidity_pool